insculptor/GameWeaverAI/README.md

 VECTORSTORE_PATH=vectorstore
 MODELS_BASE_DIR=models

+# API keys
+OPENAI_API_KEY=your_openai_key
+JARVIS_API_KEY=your_jarvislabs_key

-# Model and embeddings
+# JarvisLabs and OpenAI endpoints
-EMBEDDING_MODEL=WhereIsAI/UAE-Large-V1

-# ChromaDB Collection
-CHROMADB_COLLECTION=game_rules
+JARVIS_OLLAMA_CODE_ENDPOINT=https://your-jarvislabs-endpoint
 ```

 ## How it Works

 1. **RAG Pipeline**:
    - The system ingests game rule PDFs using the RAG pipeline and splits the document into sections.
    - Each section is chunked, embedded using Hugging Face models, and stored in a vector database (ChromaDB).

 2. **Game Generation**:
    - Game rules are retrieved from ChromaDB based on user input (e.g., Tic-Tac-Toe).
-   - In future implementations, the system will generate Python code dynamically from these rules to create a playable game.
+   - The system generates Python code dynamically from these rules to create a playable game.

-3. **AI Opponent**:
+3. **Code Validation and Retry**:
+   - The generated code is automatically validated for syntax and execution errors.
+   - If the code fails, the system retries up to 3 times with code fixes, leveraging OpenAI for corrections.
+   - Once the code is validated, the game is launched in a terminal window for the user to play.

+4. **AI Opponent (Future Implementation)**:
-   - In single-player mode, an AI agent will be generated to play against the user.
+   - In future updates, an AI agent will be generated to play against the user in single-player mode.

 ## Acknowledgements